nrfconnect/sdk-nrf/samples/wifi/shell/README.rst

        | wifi -i1 -c5

 ``wifi_cred`` is an extension to the Wi-Fi command line.
-It adds the following commands to interact with the :ref:`lib_wifi_credentials` library:
+It adds the following subcommands to interact with the :ref:`lib_wifi_credentials` library:

 .. list-table:: Wi-Fi credentials shell subcommands
    :header-rows: 1